wp-plugins/dynamic-contact-info/readme.txt

 == Description ==

 A simple wordpress plugin which will make your site's contact info dynamic even if your theme does not support dynamic contact info.
+Use shortcode [DCI tel], [DCI mobile] to display contact info.
+Now you can add your own custom fields with this plugin.

 * MU Compatible
-*Dynamic Contact Info including telephone, email, fax, mobile, address, postcode etc
+* Dynamic Contact Info including telephone, email, fax, mobile, address, postcode etc
+* Use Shortcode [DCI tel], [DCI mail] and so on.

 == Frequently Asked Questions ==